OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 ## Using the Octopus CLI with OIDC

-From version `2.1.0`, the [Octopus CLI](https://github.com/OctopusDeploy/cli) supports a new command `octopus login` which can be used to authenticate using OIDC, providing the Octopus Server URL, the id of the service account and the ID token from your OIDC provider.
+The [Octopus CLI](https://github.com/OctopusDeploy/cli) supports a command `login` which can be used to authenticate using OIDC, providing the Octopus Server URL, the id of the service account and the ID token from your OIDC provider.
 This can be used as part of your CI server workflows where you are using the CLI but currently provisioning an API key.

 After authenticating using OIDC, the `login` command will configure the CLI environment to be used.